barryclark/jekyll-now/_posts/2017-3-8-disqus-jekll.md

 ---
 layout: post
-title: Create a blog with Jekyll and host it with github pages
+title: Add Comments for Jekyll with Disqus
 date: 2017-3-8 17:03:33
 ---